Nautilus001/TermProject/README.md

 5. ScoreCounter: This class manages the player's score.
    - `__init__()`: Initializes the score counter.
    - `increase_score()`: Increases the score based on the number of circles collected.

-Now let's proceed with the implementation of each file.

-**game.py**